SuperOfficeDocs/superoffice-docs/docs/identity-management/scim-rules.md

 A SCIM rule describes users in their SuperOffice CRM Online tenant.

-The [SuperOffice Identity Manager][img1] gives administrators access to a wizard where they can configure rules for how users shall be configured in our system.
+The [SuperOffice Identity Manager][1] gives administrators access to a wizard where they can configure rules for how users shall be configured in our system.

 * The Azure portal sets the mapping from Azure AD to the SCIM schema.

 * The SuperOffice Identity Manager sets the mapping from the SCIM schema to [SuperID user accounts][2]].

-![X][img1]
+![SCIM UI rule example][img1]

 ## Tasks